xmtp/xmtp-dot-org/docs/spam/spam-filters.md

 Otherwise, you may take into consideration that the user is a potential spammer.

-### Has Non-Virtual POAPs
+### Has non-virtual POAPs

-You can use Airstack to check if a user has any non-virutal POAPs, meaning that the user have attended a real-life event and collected the POAP in person:
+You can use Airstack to check if a user has any non-virtual POAPs, meaning that the user has attended a real-life event and collected the POAP in person.

-**Try Demo**
+**Try demo**

 - https://app.airstack.xyz/query/EjEAFk2Xv7